All Things Gaul

 Kings + Leaders

 Originally created for a public hunt on 3 Kings Day, which sent hunters on an Epiphany (har!).
 As for content just think busts of glory!
 Perhaps some scheming scions from the Roman Empire?
 Why not a few portraits of fancy French monarchs or full blown sculptures of crafty king-makers?
 You get the idea.
-Good for school groups or families visiting with teens, whose European History classes may just come alive in the halls of the Louvre!
-Also of course popular with Corporate Team Building events.
+Not ideal for little legs, as it covers a broad swath (not finding treasure for stretches), but popular with Corporate Team-Building events & older kids (16 & up - some of those monarchs were naughty, after all!)

 Ladies at the Louvre